Why Makharij Matter for Perfect Quran Recitation

 Think of it like this: Each Arabic letter has a home, and that home is the spot in your mouth, throat, or lips where that letter comes out clearly when you pronounce it.

 If you change the letter's home, you change the letter itself, and that's how pronunciation mistakes happen in Quran recitation.
 If the makhraj is wrong, the letter will sound like another letter or will be distorted.
-This is why Tajweed begins with makhraj.

-How We'll Learn Makharij Here
+How to Learn Makharij Step-by-Step

-- Recognize the letter and listen to a correct model
+- Recognize the letter and listen to a correct model — hear how it should sound from an experienced reciter

-- Learn the exact place (makhraj) — touch that place with your tongue/lips to feel it
+- Learn the exact place (makhraj) — touch that place with your tongue/lips to feel it physically

-- Control airflow and voice (voiced/unvoiced, strong/soft)
+- Control airflow and voice — understand voiced vs unvoiced, strong vs soft

-- Move from single letters → syllables → words → verses
+- Move from single letters → syllables → words → verses — gradually build up complexity

 The Five Main Regions of Articulation